flexera-public/policy_templates/compliance/azure/azure_idle_compute_instances/README.md

 ## Azure Idle Compute Instances

 ### What it does
-This policy checks all the instances in the Azure Subscription for the average CPU usage over the the last hour.
-If the usage is less than the user provided CPU percentage threshold then the virtual machines are recomended for removal, and the user is emailed.
+This policy checks all the instances in the Azure Subscription for the average CPU usage over the last hour.
+If the usage is less than the user provided CPU percentage threshold then the virtual machines are recommended for deletion, and the user is emailed.

 ### Functional Details

-The policy leverages the Azure API to check all instances and then grab the utilization over the past hour, finally recomendending the low ones for decomissioning
+The policy leverages the Azure API to check all instances and then grab the utilization over the past hour, finally recommending the low ones for deletion

 #### Input Parameters